How to Divide Assets in a Divorce: 7 Questions to Ask Yourself

 When dividing assets, it's common for certain joint accounts to be closed, and the assets are then moved into separate accounts in each individual's name.
 This process often involves bank accounts, investments, and credit accounts.
 It's vital to handle this division carefully to avoid unnecessary taxes or penalties.

 It's always advisable to work with a financial advisor when dividing assets in a divorce.
-These professionals can provide guidance on the relevant process, tax implications and ensure that all assets assets are transferred to the intended party.
+We can provide guidance on the relevant process, tax implications and ensure that all assets assets are transferred to the intended party.
 Remember, the goal is to arrive at a fair division that sets both parties on a stable financial path post-divorce.

 A Compilation of Resources on Dividing Assets in a Divorce